So you’re considering a career in tech and weighing up all of your options.

 Finally, take the time to do some market research.
 What salary can you expect to earn with each job title?
 What’s the employment outlook?
 What specialist career paths might you be able to pursue further down the line?
 We’ve included some useful links at the end of this post to help you!

-So there you have it: an introduction to four of the most rewarding careers in tech right now.
+So there you have it: an introduction to six of the most rewarding careers in tech right now.
 If one job title in particular resonates with you, consider trying an introductory short course or discussing your next steps with a career advisor.
+To find out more about what kind of salary you might expect, check out this article on what technology jobs pay.

-If you’d like to learn more about becoming a UX designer, a UI designer, a web developer, or a data analyst, check out the following articles and guides:
+Getting an entry-level tech job doesn’t have to be scary.
+If you’d like to learn more about becoming a UX designer, a UI designer, a web developer, a data analyst, a product manager, or a digital marketer, check out the following articles and guides:

 Further reading for UX: